 During the Production Episode, the team focuses on the Sprint Goal and strives to achieve its forecast to complete all work on the Sprint Backlog.
 There is an agreement between the Product Owner and the Development Team that the PO may neither add nor change a PBI during the Production Episode.
 This ensures that the Development Team remains focused and committed so that there is enough stability to work on what is most important: the Sprint Goal.
-The Product Owner can change the long-term product direction by reordering the Product Backlog, but changes to the Product Backlog have no effect on the Development Team’s work plan until they process its content at the Sprint Planning event at the beginning of the following Sprint.
-This motivates the Product Owner to think carefully about what is most valuable to work on and to not waste time and money developing less valuable PBIs.
+The Product Owner can change the long-term product direction by reordering the Product Backlog, but changes to the Product Backlog have no effect on the Development Team’s work plan until it processes the Product Backlog content at the Sprint Planning event at the beginning of the following Sprint.
+This motivates the Product Owner to think carefully about what is most valuable to work on, and to not waste time and money developing less valuable PBIs.

 All but the most disciplined Scrum Teams should disallow their delivery scope from changing during the Production Episode (except for continuing to pull from the top of the Product Backlog when finishing early).
 More advanced teams may find efficient ways to negotiate between the Product Owner and the Development Team, in ways that both still find positive and fair.
 Frequent changes in scope or interruption by management or the Product Owner can cause the team to lose motivation and can be a sign that the business is not faithful to the Vision.

 The duration of the Production Episode is the length of the Sprint less the time allotted to Sprint Planning, the Sprint Review, and the Sprint Retrospective.
 Four weeks is the upper bound on the length of a Sprint, and they typically last two weeks.

 During the Production Episode, the Development Team assesses progress and replans the Sprint in the Daily Scrum.
 Every day, the Development Team updates the Sprint Backlog with a revised Developer-Ordered Work Plan optimized to achieve the Sprint Goal.
 Teams also maintain a discipline of Good Housekeeping.

 ✥ ✥ ✥